-If you feel you are being sexually harassed, you have a right to help.
-For more information, please call one of the following offices:
+If you feel you are being discriminated against on the basic of sex or on the basis of disability, you are encouraged to seek help.
+For more information, please contact on of the following offices:

-Student Services -- 566-5115 Affirmative Action -- 566-5054 Counseling Center -- 566-5122
+Student Services/Title IX Officer - 566-5115 Affirmative Action Officer - 566-5054 Counseling Center/504 Officer - 566-5122

-The College's policy statement on sexual harassment and procedures for filing sexual harassment complaints are available in all administrative offices, the ASTCC President's office, the Counseling Center, and the Library.
+The College's policy statement on sexual harassment, sex discrimination and discrimination on the basis of disability and procedures for filing sexual harassment and disability discrimination complaints is available in all administrative offices, the ASTCC President's office, the Counseling Center, and the Library.